bitshares/bitshares.github.io-old/_drafts/howto-become-a-witness.md

       ]
     ]

 Now we need to start the witness, so shut down the wallet (ctrl-d),  and shut down the witness (ctrl-c).
 Re-launch the witness, now mentioning the new witness 1.6.10 and its keypair:

     ./witness_node --rpc-endpoint=0.0.0.0:8090 --enable-stale-production --witness-id "1.6.10" --private-key "['GPH7vQ7GmRSJfDHxKdBmWMeDMFENpmHWKn99J457BNApiX1T5TNM8', '5JGi7DM7J8fSTizZ4D9roNgd8dUc5pirUe9taxYCUUsnvQ4zCaQ']"

-Alternatively, you may add this line into yout config.ini:
+Alternatively, you can also add this line into yout config.ini:

+    witness-id = "1.6.10"
     private-key = ["GPH7vQ7GmRSJfDHxKdBmWMeDMFENpmHWKn99J457BNApiX1T5TNM8","5JGi7DM7J8fSTizZ4D9roNgd8dUc5pirUe9taxYCUUsnvQ4zCaQ"]

 Note: Make sure to use YOUR public/private keys instead of the once given above!